Lake Snagov

 For both of them, further help and assistance is required to preserve the biodiversity (over 20 protected species).

 Snagov Monastery is situated on an islet near the lake's northeastern end, just across Snagov Stadium.

 An isolated island monastery in the middle of Lake Snagov houses the Vlad the Impaler's purported final resting place.

+The Snagov Declaration was signed on 21 June 1995 in a villa on the lake's shore.